2017-18 Annual Report (text version)

 - monitoring and measuring the performance of QTC’s management and implementation of strategy and policies, including assessing whether appropriate resources are available

-- reviewing and monitoring systems of risk management and internal compliance and controls, and
+- reviewing and monitoring systems of risk management and internal compliance and controls

 The Board typically holds monthly meetings (except in January, April and November) and may, whenever necessary, hold additional meetings.